moji-2024/rna-seq-reanalysis/workflow/explanation/Explain_step4_libraryInfo_and_Qualimap Report.md

 <h2>Junction Analysis</h2>

 -  A junction read is a sequencing read that spans across an exon–exon boundary.
+-  The splice sites at the boundaries of introns are defined by short conserved sequences, which are called **splice motifs**.
--  The Junction Analysis graph counts these reads and classifies them by the splice motifs they use (the bases at the splice donor and acceptor sites).
+-  The Junction Analysis graph counts these reads and classifies them by the **splice motifs** they use (the bases at the splice donor and acceptor sites).

 **What do the motifs mean?**